Jach/lisp-refactoring/README.md

 barebones.
 Maybe things have changed.
 And someone, I forgot who, was supposedly working on an editor-agnostic library a few years ago to support refactoring, but I haven't heard any updates about it.)

+If I do remember or have heard about slime doing these things, I'll make a note of it.
+For example, the first refactor around exporting symbols should be supported by `C-c x` or `slime-export-class`.

 These types of automatic edits are *table stakes* for what programmers of other languages can expect their editors and IDEs to provide for them.
 Maybe this